Skip to main content

 • Pivot: click Swap Rows and Columns icon.

-Bars Sliced by Other Dimensions
+Activity: Bars Segmented by Other Dimensions

 • Duplicate the view above.